 Key Takeaways

-- Utilize the MROUND function in Excel to round numbers to the nearest multiple of 5.
+- Use the MROUND function to round numbers to the nearest multiple of 5.

-- Conversely, use the FLOOR function for rounding down to the nearest 5.
+- Use the FLOOR function to round down to the nearest 5.

 Download Excel Workbook and follow along with the tutorial on How to Round to Nearest 5 or 50 in Excel – Download excel workbookRound-to-Nearest-5.xlsx